SamJGarM/LeetCode-Solutions/README.md

 In the case of reaching several solutions (i.e. improvements or different algorithms) on a given solution, specification will be made in the file name.

+# Languages
+This repository currently holds solutions in the following languages:
+- [Python]

 # New File Structure
 """
 Author: Samuel Jaden García Muñoz